SDG10 Reduced Inequalities

 - RACE - Gippsland will deliver a range of hands-on, interactive, and engaging activities to primary and secondary students focused on raising aspirations in agriculture and building student capacity in STEM, digital technologies, agribusiness, manufacturing and food and fibre concepts.

-Project Booyah – we are a training partner in Project Booyah which provides educational opportunities for at-risk young people.
-It is a partnership between the University and the Queensland Police Force. - Smith Family Learning for Life program – we partner with The Smith Family to deliver the Learning for Life Program.
+- Smith Family Learning for Life program – we partner with The Smith Family to deliver the Learning for Life Program.
 The Smith Family is a charity that supports financially disadvantaged young people with assistance in maintaining their educational aspirations.
 The University is working with Rockhampton and Mackay Learning for Life staff to open up pathways to higher education for scholarship families, through information sessions and by supplying families with university program and scholarship information.

 - Seagrass: Citizen Scientist Program – This initiative engages volunteer community members to collect seagrass flowers in Gladstone Harbour, for the final harvest of the season.
 This is part of the Sea Flowers: Growing Community Engagement for Seagrass Restoration Project and teaches volunteers how to work together to ensure the restoration of the vital flora.